 Floods combined with high tides make it likely that the flood peak in September 2024 in Tan Chau will reach 3.1-3.2m, in Chau Doc it will reach 2.9-3.0m, peaking around September 21-22.

-The water level then tends to change slowly and then decrease slightly due to the sharp decrease in tides in the following days, although the flow on the main Mekong River still tends to increase.
+The water level then tends to change slowly and then decrease slightly due to the sharp decrease in the tides in the following days, although the flow on the main Mekong River still tends to increase.

-Especially in the central and coastal areas, including Can Tho city, Vinh Long, Ben Tre , Tra Vinh provinces; riverside districts and districts between two rivers of Dong Thap; central areas of Ca Mau peninsula such as Vi Thanh city, Nga Bay city of Hau Giang province.
+Especially in the central and coastal areas, including Can Tho city, Vinh Long, Ben Tre, Tra Vinh provinces; riverside districts and districts between two rivers of Dong Thap; central areas of Ca Mau peninsula such as Vi Thanh city, Nga Bay city of Hau Giang province.

 Develop appropriate response plans

-Mr. Doan Van Danh, Director of the Department of Agriculture and Rural Development of Ben Tre, said that localities in the province have proactively reviewed and coordinated with dike and irrigation management units to strengthen inspections and immediately repair damaged and degraded areas.
+Mr. Doan Van Danh, Director of the Department of Agriculture and Rural Development of Ben Tre, said that localities in the province have proactively reviewed and coordinated with dike and irrigation management units to strengthen inspection and immediately repair damaged and degraded areas.

 At the same time, reinforce and raise low-lying areas, flooded areas, and important areas such as dykes, fruit gardens, aquaculture areas, key works, and embankments.